markkerry/Learning-C/README.md

 # Learning-C
-My beginning in the basics of the C programming language
+Basics of the C programming language